 In order to calculate the share of rental units that are affordable to households of various income levels, we need to take household size into account, since the definition of income limits (and thus maximum affordable housing costs) vary by household size.
 For a rental unit with n bedrooms, we classify it as affordable at X percent of AMI if its gross rent is less than the maximum affordable rent specified by HUD for a household of size n+1; that is, a studio (i.e. a unit with zero bedrooms) is classified according to the maximum rent values for single-person households, a one-bedroom is classified according to the maximum rent values for two-person households, a two-bedroom is classified according to the maximum rent values for three-person households, and a unit with three or more bedrooms is classified according to the maximum rent values for four-person households.
 HUD does not publish income guidelines for households with more than eight members, although its methodology allows for their calculation.
 To ease computation, we apply the eight-person limits to these larger households.
 This method makes assumptions about the composition of the households that occupy each unit.
 Therefore, this indicator should be interpreted with some caution.
 For more information about HUD’s method and their published guidelines, refer to individual years’ guidelines here.

 Mortgage Lending Indicators: The Federal Home Mortgage Disclosure Act (HMDA) requires financial institutions with assets totaling at least $44 million as of 2015 to report information on loan applications and originations if they have originated or refinanced any first-lien home purchase loans on one- to four-family properties (including condominium and cooperative units) in the previous year.
 Thus, the HMDA data capture most, but not all, one- to four-family residential mortgage lending activity.
 All figures in our analysis are based on non-business-related loans on owner-occupied, one- to four-family properties (including condominiums).
 We exclude from our analysis any loans for manufactured or multi-family rental housing (with five or more units), loans on properties that are not owner-occupied, and any loans deemed to be business related (classified as those loans for which a lender reports an applicant’s ethnicity, race, and sex as “not applicable”).
-Since 2004, HMDA require lenders to report when the spread between the annual percentage rate (APR) of a loan and the rate of Treasury securities of comparable maturity is greater than three percentage points for first-lien loans and five percentage points for junior-lien loans.
+Since 2004, HMDA requires lenders to report when the spread between the annual percentage rate (APR) of a loan and the rate of Treasury securities of comparable maturity is greater than three percentage points for first-lien loans and five percentage points for junior-lien loans.
 For indicators included in CoreData.nyc, all loans with an APR above this threshold are referred to as higher-cost loans.

 Notices of Foreclosure (Lis Pendens): We receive data on lis pendens (LP) filings from a private vendor, Public Data Corporation.
 An LP may be filed for a host of reasons unrelated to a mortgage foreclosure, so we use a variety of screening techniques to identify only those LPs related to a mortgage.
 These techniques include searching for words within either of the party names and dropping any LPs that relate to a tax lien or a mechanic’s lien, or that are originated by a government agency.
 If the same property receives any additional LPs within 90 days of the initial LP, the additional LPs are not included in our rate to avoid counting the same foreclosure twice.

 Aggregating Student Performance: The New York State Education Department publishes school-level proficiency rates every year.
 We joined the proficiency data with a school facilities shapefile provided by the New York City Department of City Planning’s Bytes of the Big Apple website, which also includes each school’s community district.
 We removed private and charter schools and then summed up the number of fourth graders scoring “proficient” in math and English language arts, and the number of students who were tested in each subject.
 We use those aggregates to calculate proficiency rates at the community district level.
 Since students can attend schools outside of their community district (for example, if their school zone extends beyond the borders of their community district), the student performance indicators provide information about the performance of students who attend schools in that neighborhood, rather than the performance of students who live in that neighborhood.
+Because of the COVID-19 pandemic, these exams were not administered in 2020 and were optional for students to take in 2021.
+Therefore, the 2020 data points were unavailable, and the 2021 results may not accurately represent student performance.

 Unless stated otherwise, when reporting dollar-denominated indicators, we adjust amounts to real dollars using the Consumer Price Index for All Urban Consumers (Current Series) without seasonal adjustments from the Bureau of Labor Statistics over all major expenditure classes for the New York City metropolitan area.
 This allows for more consistent comparisons across years for individual indicators.
 The annual consumer price index (CPI) we use to make these adjustments is released by the Bureau of Labor Statistics in February, and so our adjustments in CoreData.nyc will be delayed until this time each year.